 ab+cd=ad+bcbd\frac{a}{b} + \frac{c}{d} = \frac{ad + bc}{bd} abcd=adbcbd\frac{a}{b} - \frac{c}{d} = \frac{ad - bc}{bd} abcd=acbd\frac{a}{b} \cdot \frac{c}{d} = \frac{ac}{bd} ab÷cd=abdc\frac{a}{b} \div \frac{c}{d} = \frac{a}{b} \cdot \frac{d}{c}

-A calculator may not show every intermediate step, but these are the rules behind the output.
-For addition and subtraction, the key idea is matching the unit size first.
-For multiplication and division, a common denominator is not part of the main step.
+For addition and subtraction the key step is matching the unit size first; for multiplication and division a common denominator is not part of the main step.

 Use the same pair throughout: